AmpersandJS/ampersand-dom-bindings/README.md

 ### switchClass

-Toggles existance of a class on multiple elements based on value of property.
+Toggles existence of a class on multiple elements based on value of property.

 ```js
 'model.key': {